 Adapting to climate change

-The Paris agreements can only be fulfilled if all relevant actors - states, local governments, civil society and business - work closely together.
-In addition, the industrialised countries need to support developing countries financially and in terms of knowledge and technology transfer.
-Germany, together with other states, development banks and multilateral organizations, has launched several initiatives in developing countries to implement the Paris Agreement:
+The Paris agreements can only be fulfilled if all relevant actors - states, local governments, civil society and industry - work closely together and industrialized countries support developing countries financially and in terms of knowledge and technology transfer.
+With this in mind, Germany, together with other countries, development banks and multilateral organizations, has launched several initiatives in developing countries to implement the Paris Agreement: